What exactly is a Hoya?

 The staff at CETS provide educational technology for teaching and learning to main campus classes scheduled by the Office of the University Registrar.
 They supply and maintain the technology used in classrooms and train faculty in the use of the technologies.

-The staff of UIS provide general technological support for faculty, staff, and students.
+The staff of UIS provides general technological support for faculty, staff, and students.
 They can answer questions about connecting to Wifi, using your NetID, accessing your Google Apps (gmail, calendar, drive), printing, and a host of other technological resources.
-Resources specifically for faculty are listed under "Faculty Technology Resources."
+Resources specifically for faculty are listed under “Faculty Technology Resources.”

-Georgetown University's libraries provide ample teaching and research resources for all faculty.
+Georgetown University’s libraries provide ample teaching and research resources for all faculty.
 This includes information and resources for new faculty, multimedia services, special collections, and much more.
-It also provides access to Lynda.com, which gives tutorials on multimedia production, design, softwares, and professional skills.
+It also provides access to Lynda.com, which gives tutorials on multimedia production, design, software, and professional skills.